St. James Episcopal Church, St James NY

 ADOPT-A-FAMILY

-Each Christmas, we provide needy families (selected by the Episcopal Ministries of the Diocese of Long Island) with gifts of toys and clothing.
+Each Christmas, we provide families in need of support (selected by the Episcopal Ministries of the Diocese of Long Island) with gifts of toys and clothing.

 PICK-A-STAR